igsemenov/triellipt/docs/sources/solver.md

 This page guides you through the process of solving PDEs with **triellipt**.

-In what follows, we assume the following import with an alias:
+In what follows, we assume the following import with an alias is used:

 ```python
 import triellipt as tri